Amy Duggar Gets Real In Intimate Baby Bump Photo With Husband Dillon

 Amy and Dillon have already picked out the name for their little boy and shared it on Instagram last month.
 His name will be Daxton Ryan King.
 Fans flocked to comment on how much they loved it.

-The first time mom has been busy with her clothing shop, but she has also had time to relax, even taking a couple of vacations with her husband.
+The first-time mom has been busy with her clothing shop, but she has also had time to relax, even taking a couple of vacations with her husband.
 She also hangs out with her mom, Deanna, quite often.
 The ladies have leaned on each other ever since Grandma Duggar passed away.
 Her mom even went on the couple’s “babymoon” with them.

 The store in Arkansas, 313 Clothing, is currently expanding, so Amy Duggar will be as busy as ever, especially when Daxton Ryan enters the world this fall.